CalebUmass/static-web-showing/trench-book-reader/README.md

 * **API not responding**

   * Ensure backend is running on the correct port
-  * Make sure no firewall is blocking local access
+  * Make sure no firewall is blocking local access (MACOS sometimes makes it very difficult for devices to communicate with eachother)

 ---